ansible/awx/docs/docsite/rst/common/configure_tower.rst

     .. image:: ../common/images/configure-tower-system-logging-types.png

-    For more information about each of the logging aggregation types, refer to the :ref:`Controller Logging and Aggregation <administration:ag_logging>` section of the |ata|.
+    For more information about each of the logging aggregation types, refer to the :ref:`Controller Logging and Aggregation <ag_logging>` section of the |ata|.

 3. Set the configurable options from the fields provided.
 Click the tooltip |help| icon next to the field that you need additional information or details about.
 Below is an example of the System settings window.